keynou/consumerComplaints/README.md

 # Task
-As a data engineer, we are asked to create a mechanism to analyze the data, specifically, calculate two metrics:
+As a data engineer, I want to analyze the data, specifically, calculate two metrics:
 1) **Number of complaints for a specific year and product** and 2) **Number of companies for a specific year and product**.
 Then we are tasked to find the percentage portion of the company that has the most number of the complaints for that product and year.